 Children aged 10 to 14 can participate in the PADI Discover Scuba Diving Program or earn their Junior Open Water Diver certification.
 Advanced courses are available for kids aged 12-14.

-Yes.
+Yes, with time limits or comfort level demands this is an additional option is available.
 Please contact us for details and a price quote.

 Some other relevant information can be found here, But please call us if you have any questions!